 I moved to Shell in 1991, where I was to spent the next 26 years.
 From 1991-5, I was based in London as a business consultant in IT, working on internal IT projects including Shell's first CD ROM and the first standard CAD designs for retail sites.

 I helped build the first Shell template for the new integrated JD Edwards-based ERP system, and spent three months in Denver in 1994 beta-testing the new logistics modules at JDE's headquarters, not far from the Rockies.

-In January 1999, I moved to Kenya to become the IT Manager for the East Africa Hub, covering Kenya, Uganda, Ethiopia, Djibouti, Sudan, Mauritius.
+In January 1999, I moved to Kenya to become IT Manager for East Africa, covering Kenya, Uganda, Ethiopia, Djibouti, Sudan, Mauritius.
 Over the next three years, Shell also set up or acquired businesses in Tanzania, Eritrea, Madagascar and Rwanda.

-From October 2001 until 2003, I did a short stint as IT and Innovation Architect back in Shell Centre.
+From October 2001 until 2003, I did a short stint as IT and Innovation Architect in London.
 Meanwhile Gifty and our daughter Edith were in Kenya.

-In June 2011 I became the Ethics and Compliance Officer (BCO) for the Downstream (DS) business of Shell, initially in London, a role I held for nearly six years.
+In June 2011 I became the Ethics and Compliance Officer for the Downstream (DS) business of Shell, initially in London, a role I held for six years.

-This job, part of the legal organisation, involved helping, advising and supporting the global DS business to understand and comply with the rules of the Shell Code of Conduct and accompanying manuals (bribery and corruption, fraud, money laundering, antitrust, trade controls, privacy, records management etc), and to manage the consequences when people or organisations failed to do so.
+This job, part of the legal function, involved helping, advising and supporting the global DS business to understand and comply with the Shell Code of Conduct and accompanying manuals (bribery and corruption, fraud, money laundering, antitrust, trade controls, privacy), and to manage the consequences when people or organisations failed to do so.

 During this time Gifty and Edith came to the UK, Gifty gave birth to our second child, Peter in 2004 and I ran my only marathon (so far).

 In July 2005, we moved to Den Haag in NL, where I became the Deputy Director for Information Security.
-My initial focus was on creating sustainable and enforceable controls and ensuring everyone met a minimum baseline.
-Then in 2007 I became security lead on a large outsourcing project, "privatising" Shell's global IT infrastructure in three service bundles.
+My initial focus was on creating enforceable controls and ensuring everyone met a minimum baseline.
+Then in 2007 I became security lead on a large outsourcing project, "privatizing" Shell's global IT infrastructure in three bundles.

-My role covered more than 60 countries and 45,000 staff, and required extensive outreach across DS, as well as working with the top leaders in DS.
+My role covered more than 60 countries and 45,000 staff, and required extensive outreach as well as working with top leaders in DS.
 In the process I dealt with the consequences of at least 500 substantiated code of conduct investigations.

-During this period, for family reasons we moved from the UK to Ireland, where we based ourselves near my mother and sister on the West Coast, and I commuted via Shannon.
+During this period, for family reasons we moved from the UK to Ireland and I commuted via Shannon.
 My mother passed away in January 2015.

-Having completed the outsourcing process and designed the retained security organisation, in August 2008 I became responsible to deliver the new structure and manage information security, business contingency and disaster recovery planning and regulatory compliance for Shell's outsourced global infrastructure, a vast and high profile task.
+Having completed the outsourcing and designed the retained security organisation, in August 2008 I became responsible to deliver the new structure and manage information security, business contingency and regulatory compliance for Shell's outsourced global infrastructure.
 We moved to Kuala Lumpur in Malaysia, where we lived until 2011.

-During this time I had the opportunity to lead a large programme of remediation for security issues in the Group's infrastructure and to lead the response to two large security incidents, one of which resulted in the conviction of two individual for computer crime.
+During this time I had the opportunity to lead a large programme of remediation for security issues in the Group's infrastructure and to lead the response to two large security incidents.

-In Feb 2018, I took a 3-month contract working in US corporate governance with Glass Lewis based in Limerick.
+In February 2018, I took a 3-month contract working on US corporate governance with Glass Lewis based in Limerick.